 As a very visual person, I love using a color wheel to help me decide what colors might look nice together.
 This is also handy for when you are out at the yarn store, pull up an image of a color wheel on your phone to help you decide which hues would go with your main color.

 There are a few ways to use the color wheel to help with your yarn choices.
-If you are looking for complimentary colors you can try choosing colors that are across from each other on the color wheel.
+If you are looking for complementary colors you can try choosing colors that are across from each other on the color wheel.
 This would give you a good amount of contrast while still complimenting the main color.
 Analogous colors are colors that are next to each other on a regular color wheel (not the fun yarny kind).
 That means you will be choosing tones of the main colors.
 This would be great if you are looking for a gradient or tonal look.

 Put a neutral on it.